kngcr/kngcr.github.io/essays/interests_at_heart.md

 I believe that the will to create comes from the joy of completing past projects.
 My first computer science course had such a project.
 It was AP Computer Science Principles, where only a final project was required for your AP score (this was in 2020– the pandemic era).
 I was restricted to Scratch– having forgotten about my BBCode experience– because it was the only language I was taught in this course.

 Nonetheless, I chose to make a calculator with graphics I designed on MSPaint and an elaborate mix of various if statements and loops.
-Looking back, my code may be inefficient for a calculator since it did not utilize binary to solve mathematical problems in shorter steps.
-But with the 5 I scored, you can bet that my Scratch calculator could solve simple addition, subtraction, multiplication, and division.
+Looking back, my code was inefficient for a calculator since it did not utilize binary to solve mathematical problems in shorter steps.
+But with the '5' I scored, you can bet that my Scratch calculator could solve simple addition, subtraction, multiplication, and division.

 Admittedly, this early success has been one of the major factors that continue to motivate me to become a better software engineer.